victorjonsson/db-log-inspector/README.md

 #### Inspecting normalized queries

-The normalization of queries turns a statement like this `SELECT col FROM table WHERE x=1 AND y=0` into this `SELECT ?
+The normalization of queries turns a statement like `SELECT col FROM table WHERE x=1 AND y=0` into this `SELECT ?
 FROM table WHERE x=?
 AND y=?`.
 This can be really useful when trying to find which type of statements causing you most trouble.